jstrieb/ctf-collab/README.md

 someone who wants to participate in a CTF competition, but is using shared computers in a library or a school computer lab.

-If this doesn't approximately describe you, please don't use the project – let the resources be used by someone with greater need.

 ## Be a Good Citizen

 This project uses generously-offered, free resources in a way that was likely